sampsyo/uwadvising/advising.md

 * Take vacation, but schedule it appropriately
 * Stay interested in your work
-* Understand that faculty members are juggling a lot: teaching, research, advising, com-mittees, and their families, too!
+* Understand that faculty members are juggling a lot: teaching, research, advising, committees, and their families, too!

 ### What your advisor can expect from you: Top five...